Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Hitting Probability for an FAR System

-We now present one more method to derive the hitting probability.
-This method is a recursive method that gives the same expression for the hitting probability; however, it can be convenient when expressions for the sub-systems are known.
-In this method, the Laplace transform of the hitting probability for an $ N-$FAR system is expressed in terms of the Laplace transform of the hitting probability for an $ N-1 $ FAR system.
-Taking its inverse Laplace transform gives the corresponding hitting probability in the time domain as shown in Theorem \ref{threc}.
+We now present one more approach to derive the hitting probability.
+It is based on recursive method that gives the same expression for the hitting probability; however, it can be convenient when expressions for the sub-systems are known.
+In this method, the Laplace transform of the hitting probability for an $ N-$FAR system is expressed in terms of the Laplace transform of the hitting probability for an $ (N-1) $- FAR system.
+Taking its inverse Laplace transform gives the corresponding hitting probability in the time domain, as shown in Theorem \ref{threc}. \begin{theorem} In an MC system with $N- $FARs, the probability that an IM emitted from the point source at the origin hits FAR$ _1 $ within time $ t $ is given as